cwinpy/cwinpy/docs/pe/roq/roq.rst

-    2. To give the reduced order model the best chance of producing a reduced basis that is not too large, it is best (if possible) to try and update the pulsar parameter file being used to have its epoch, i.e., the ``PEPOCH`` to being at the start or the centre of the dataset that is being analysed.
+    2. To give the reduced order model the best chance of producing a reduced basis that is not too large, it is best (if possible) to try and update the pulsar parameter file being used to have its epoch, i.e., the ``PEPOCH`` value, being at the start or the centre of the dataset that is being analysed.
 This may require updating frequencies, frequency derivatives and sky locations to that epoch, as applicable.
+This may be more necessary if using the ROQ likelihood for known pulsars with an older observation epoch, but should not be problematic if following up CW candidates from other wider parameter CW signal searches.

     3. If wanting to use the ROQ as part of a pipeline running on multiple pulsars, you will most likely have to specify different prior files for each pulsar.
-This can be done by making sure that the ``priors`` option in the configuration file or passed directly to :func:`cwinpy.pe.pe`, is either:
+This can be done by making sure that the ``priors`` option in the configuration file, or passed directly to :func:`cwinpy.pe.pe`, is either:

-    * the path to a directory that contains individual prior file for each pulsar, where the files are identified by containing the pulsar's ``PSRJ`` name in the filename;
+    * the path to a directory that contains individual prior files for each pulsar, where the files are identified by containing the pulsar's ``PSRJ`` name in the filename;
     * a list of paths to individual prior files for each pulsar, where the files are identified by containing the pulsar's ``PSRJ`` name in the filename;